raysan5/raylib/BINDINGS.md

 ## raylib bindings

-Some people ported raylib to other languages in form of bindings or wrappers to the library, here is a list with the ones I'm aware of:
+Some people ported raylib to other languages in form of bindings or wrappers to the library.

+Here it is a list with the ones I'm aware of:

 |  name              | language       | repo                                                                 |
 |:------------------:|:--------------:|----------------------------------------------------------------------|